ppy/osu-wiki/wiki/Help_centre/Tournament_sanctions/en.md

 | Using third-party utilities or other cheating tools during an officially supported tournament | Indefinite | Will also cause a restriction |
 | Utilising private/confidential tournament information to gain or confer an unfair advantage | Indefinite | May also cause a restriction |
 | Severe abuse towards or harassment of tournament organisers/staff/participants | Indefinite | May also cause a restriction |

+## Staffing bans

+A staffing ban prevents a user from staffing in officially supported tournaments, with the exception of streaming, commentating, or graphic design.

+## Hosting bans

+A hosting ban prevents a user from being the primary organiser or admin of any officially-supported tournament.
+They may, however, engage in other roles which do not involve organisation.

+Severe violations of the [official support rules](/wiki/Tournaments/Official_support) while organising a tournament, especially if competitive integrity is severed, may result in a hosting ban being applied.
+Less severe violations may lead to the user receiving a [hosting probation](#hosting-probations) instead.

+## Hosting probations

+A hosting probation is a period of increased strictness for how well a user organises an officially supported tournament.
+When a hosting probation is applied to a user, the next tournament they organise that applies for official support will undergo heavy scrutiny by the Tournament Committee both during the tournament and after it finishes.
+Any small issues with the tournament will extend the hosting probation, while any major issues may result in a further sanction, such as a [hosting ban](#hosting-bans) or [staffing ban](#staffing-bans), or the tournament losing its official support.

+A hosting probation can be removed in one of three ways: either the user organises a tournament with no issues, removing the need for higher scrutiny; a further sanction is applied; or the user organises a tournament which loses its official support.